coderefinery/presentations/mid-term.md

 ---

+class: center, middle, inverse

-## What is CodeRefinery?
+# What is CodeRefinery?

-CodeRefinery's biggest development may not be *teaching*...
+## CodeRefinery's biggest development may not be *teaching*...

-... is it *teaching together*?
+## ... is it *teaching together*?

 ---